About Cardinal Meyer Library

 A Milwaukee native, Meyer was appointed Archbishop of Chicago in 1958.
 Named a cardinal the following year, Meyer served the largest Roman Catholic archdiocese in the U.S. until his death in 1965.
 Priest, teacher and spiritual leader, Cardinal Meyer is known as one of the foremost leaders of Vatican Council II.

+As the intellectual center of the University, Cardinal Meyer Library provides resources and services that advance academics.
 Conscious of the expanding world of information, the library serves as an information center to support, supplement and enrich the curriculum of each discipline.
-Sensitive to personal needs, the library staff serves students, faculty and administration.
+Sensitive to personal needs, the library staff serves all members of the University community.

 Need help using library resources?
 Please ask for assistance at the Reference Desk.
 Off campus, call (920) 923-8096 or submit the online form Ask A Reference Librarian.